UPPMAX/programming_formalisms/docs/introductions/sdlc.md

 ![Software Development Life Cycle showing the iterative nature of SDLC](../img/development_design/SDLC.png)

-- This is formalized in the ISO/IEC 12207 model described in ISO/IEC TR 24748-1:2010
+- This is formalized in the ISO/IEC 12207 model described in [ISO/IEC TR 24748-1:2010]

 ![ISO/IEC TR 24748-1:2010](../img/development_design/SDLC_ISO_IEC_12207.png)

+!!!
+Info "the cycle is degenerative as cost increases
     - When developing a software the cumulative cost of the development increases with each iteration which means that bugs or forgotten features increase in cost when discovered later.
     - There is a point in the life cycle of software where the software is retired when cost of maintaining the software is higher than the benefit for the developer - Most retirement does not mean the complete stop of the software existing.
-- This can be illustrated using a helical spiral of SDLC
+    - This can be illustrated using a helical spiral to illustrate that each iteration does not end up att the same place in a SDLC

 ![The helix model of SDLC, concept: Lars Eklund, NBIS/UPPMAX, Uppsala University art: Jonas Söderberg, NBIS/UPPMAX, Uppsala University image is released under CC-BY license](../img/development_design/helix_legend-01.png)